nina-labs-ai/ai-pr-reviewer-codedoggetai/README.md

 - `GITHUB_TOKEN`: This should already be available to the GitHub Action environment.
 This is used to add comments to the pull request.
-- `OPENAI_API_KEY`: use this to authenticate with OpenAI API.
-You can get one [here](https://platform.openai.com/account/api-keys).
+- `GEMINI_API_KEY`: use this to authenticate with Google's Gemini API.
+You can get one [here](https://makersuite.google.com/app/apikey).
 Please add this key to your GitHub Action secrets.
-- `OPENAI_API_ORG`: (optional) use this to use the specified organization with OpenAI API if you have multiple.
-Please add this key to your GitHub Action secrets.

-### Models: `gpt-4` and `gpt-3.5-turbo`
+### Models: `gemini-2.5-pro-preview-03-25` and `gemini-2.0-flash-lite`

-Recommend using `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).
+Recommend using `gemini-2.0-flash-lite` for lighter tasks such as summarizing the changes (`gemini_light_model` in configuration) and `gemini-2.5-pro-preview-03-25` for more complex review and commenting tasks (`gemini_heavy_model` in configuration).

-Costs: `gpt-3.5-turbo` is dirt cheap. `gpt-4` is orders of magnitude more expensive, but the results are vastly superior.
-We are typically spending $20 a day for a 20 developer team with `gpt-4` based review and commenting.
+Costs: `gemini-2.0-flash-lite` is cost-effective. `gemini-2.5-pro-preview-03-25` is more expensive, but the results are superior.
+We are typically spending $20 a day for a 20 developer team with `gemini-2.5-pro-preview-03-25` based review and commenting.

 ### Prompts & Configuration